-We use our Leadership Principles every day, whether we’re discussing ideas for new projects or deciding on the best approach to solving a problem.
-It is just one of the things that makes Amazon peculiar.
+We use our Leadership Principles every day, whether we’re discussing ideas for new projects or deciding on the best way to solve a problem.
+It’s just one of the things that makes Amazon peculiar.

 Leaders start with the customer and work backwards.
 They work vigorously to earn and keep customer trust.
 Although leaders pay attention to competitors, they obsess over customers.

 Leaders are owners.
 They think long term and don’t sacrifice long-term value for short-term results.
 They act on behalf of the entire company, beyond just their own team.
 They never say “that’s not my job.”